Find Affordable College Courses

 Waco, TX

-Baylor University ranked #8 on this year’s Best International Relations & Security Schools in Texas list.
-Located in the medium-sized city of Waco, Baylor is a private not-for-profit college with a fairly large student population.
+Baylor University came in at #8 in this year’s edition of the Best International Relations & Security Schools in Texas ranking.
+Located in the city of Waco, Baylor is a private not-for-profit college with a fairly large student population.

 On average, international relations graduates from Baylor take out $20,500 in student loans while working on their degree.